jython/jbang-catalog/README.md

 }
 ```

+## Development testing

+If the `jython_cli.java` program is modified and needs to be tested (before changes
+are submitted to the repo), the example scripts can be used as tests and run
+locally:

+* jbang run jython-cli examples/banner.py
+* jbang run jython-cli examples/restclient.py
+* jbang run jython-cli examples/httpserver.py

 ## Articles about Jython and JBang

 The following articles describe the work that led to the creation of the `jython-cli` JBang script.